Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### The rule set in the virtual appliance is correct Which of the following are other valid items to troubleshoot in this scenario?
 (Choose TWO)

 - [ ] Verify that the 0.0.0.0/0 route in the route table for the web server subnet points to a NAT gateway.
-- [ ] Verify which Security Group is applied to the particular web server’s elastic network interface (ENI).
+- [ ] Verify which Security Group is applied to the particular web server's elastic network interface (ENI).
 - [x] Verify that the 0.0.0.0/0 route in the route table for the web server subnet points to the virtual security appliance.
 - [x] Verify the registered targets in the ALB.
 - [ ] Verify that the 0.0.0.0/0 route in the public subnet points to a NAT gateway.